Israeli Leaders and Hamas

 "Qassem predicted that the current Israeli campaign would actually lead to the boosting of Hamas’s popularity…

-"Another Palestinian intellectual, Abdul Bari Atwan, predicts that public support for Hamas will increase as a result of the present Israeli campaign in the Gaza Strip."
+"Another Palestinian intellectual, Abdul Bari Atwan, predicts that public support for Hamas will increase as a result of the present Israeli campaign in the Gaza Strip." [emphasis added]

 Al Jazeera English made a video report in 2009 titled “War on GAZA: Popular Support” in which they wrote:

 "Since beginning its offensive in the Gaza Strip Israel has repeatedly declared it will maintain attacks to smash what it calls the Hamas terrorist machine.
 However, as Israel's bombardment continues, the appeal of Hamas in the Arab world appears to be growing.
-Al Jazeeras Hashem Ahelbarra reports on how the war has left Hamas gaining popular support."
+Al Jazeeras Hashem Ahelbarra reports on how the war has left Hamas gaining popular support." [emphasis added]

 Some of these reports are by people who think Israeli leaders don’t realize that their massacres of Palestinians in Gaza strengthens the Hamas leaders’ power there.
 But there is evidence that the Israeli leaders understand this full well.
 There is a video of a talk given by Professor Juan Cole, an expert on the Middle East.
 The host who introduces Cole name-drops that he recently had lunch with former Secretary of State Madeleine Albright, and then (starting at the 26:56 minute point of the video) reports having heard a startling eyewitness account of the following: that during the recent Israeli slaughter of people in Gaza, supposedly to wipe out Hamas, this eyewitness was on the phone directly with Israeli Prime Minister Ehud Barack and told him he knew where the Hamas leadership was hiding, and Barack replied, "We know where Hamas's leadership is hiding, but we're not going to go further, we are trying to send a message."